UHERO/dbedt-data-portal/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+For staging server build, run `npm run build-staging`.
+Staging build will output to `dist_staging/`.

 ## Running unit tests